Blog

 Jul 5, 2022 4:27:41 PM

-In 2020, the electric car industry beat a new milestone: globally, there were more than 10 million EVs on the roads.
+In 2020, the electric car industry beat a new milestone: globally, there were more than 180,000 EVs on Australian roads, with over 80% of Australia's EV fleet made up of BEVs.
 Over the last few years, the push to go green, save fuel costs, and plan for the future drove more and more Australians to purchase EVs.

 And yet, the expanding market means more choice than ever.
 Do you opt for a fully electric car?
 A hybrid model?
 Or a plug-in hybrid?
 We'll explain the differences between your EV choices and how to decide which is right for you.